hoodaddeveloper/Vue.js-Ticketbox/README.md

 # Vue.js-Ticketbox
-This is a Ticket box made with Vue.js.
+This is a Ticket Box made with Vue.js.
 I learned it from codecademy.com.